How to Save Money on Travel

 Concierge and hotel staff will usually tell you about safe – often pricey – picks for tourists.
 Brush up on your language skills and ask locals where to go and what to eat, so you can have an authentic experience AND save money.

 Avoid eating out for every meal.
-If where you’re staying has a kitchenette, grab essentials from a local grocery store and have one meal at the hotel/Airbnb.
+If where you’re staying has a kitchenette, grab essentials from a local grocery store and try to have one meal per day at the hotel/Airbnb.
 The same goes for booze.
-Keep a couple of bottles of wine or a local spirit at your hotel.
+Keep a couple of bottles of wine or a local spirit where you’re staying and skip the pricey hotel bar.

-Public transportation may be less convenient, but using it significantly reduces your costs.
+If your destination has a good public transportation system, use it!
 Rental cars can be expensive and then you may have to pay for parking as well.
+Public transport will also be significantly less expensive than taxis or UBERs.

-Public transportation is a great way to get a real feel for a place, but do your research ahead of time to learn how it works at your destination so you’re ready to catch a ride without confusion.
+Public transportation is also a great way to get a real feel for a place, but do your research ahead of time to learn how the system works at your destination so you’re ready to catch a ride with minimal confusion.

 If you’d prefer to rent a car…